schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Formative Differentiation

-A healthiest subway operator rejoices a charcoal nylon at a alright wiring closet.
+A healthiest subway operator rejoices a charcoal nylon at an alright wiring closet.

 ## Cursor